lucasrla/ec2-setup-sos-workflow/README.md

 # install conda and sos, format the ebs volume, and mount it to the instance
 ```

-After running `init.sos` above, a new instance is now ready for use.
+After running `init.sos`, a new instance will be ready for use.

 ### Your pipeline/workflow